 - The day of the week is normally not an indicator of a potential truck accident fatality because they are pretty evenly split from Sunday to Saturday.

-Hopefully, this information gives you some more insight into the problem and tragedies of Illinois truck accidents.
-To get a better understanding on these incidents, call our offices and speak to someone from the Rosenfeld Injury Lawyers.
-We can show what you can do to recover (as well as how much you can recover) and achieve justice and compensation.
+Hopefully, this information gives you some more insight.
+Illinois truck accidents pose grave dangers.
+To get a better understanding, call our offices.
+Speak to someone from the Rosenfeld Injury Lawyers.
+We can show what you can do to recover.
+We can show you how much you can recover.
+Demand justice!
+Contact us today!

-The most common form of cause of action, often referred to as a claim, in truck accident lawsuits with fatalities is wrongful death.
-Basically speaking, in this type of case, the plaintiffs allege that the defendants caused someone’s death through their unreasonable or inappropriate behavior.
-The plaintiffs must have some type of special relationship with the decedent in order to bring this case in most states including Illinois.
-Generally, siblings, parents, and spouses qualify as persons entitled to bring these actions but there may be others allowed to as well.
-Here are the boilerplate elements to truck accident wrongful death claims:
+People bring wrongful death claims for truck crash fatalities.
+Plaintiffs allege that the defendants caused someone’s death.
+They blame it on unreasonable or inappropriate behavior.
+The plaintiffs must have some type of special relationship with the decedent.
+Otherwise, they cannot bring a claim in Illinois.
+Siblings, parents, and spouses qualify as persons entitled to bring actions.
+Different people might be allowed to as well.
+Here are the boilerplate elements to truck accident wrongful death claims.

-- Due to the intentional or negligent conduct of the defendant and
+- Due to the intentional or negligent conduct of the defendant.

-- The plaintiffs (with a special relationship to the decedent) suffered economic or non-economic damages as a result.
+- The plaintiffs suffered economic or non-economic damages.

 How do most defendants respond to these allegations.
-There are a number of tried and true tactics they use to defeat wrongful claims in Illinois truck accident lawsuits.
-First, they might say the driver was an independent contractor thus the driver and not the company should be held responsible.
+They use certain tactic to defeat wrongful claims in Illinois truck accident lawsuits.
+First, they might say the driver was an independent contractor.
+Thus, the driver and not the company should be held responsible.
 Second, they might say it was the decedent’s fault.
-Third, they might say the was the result of some intervening force such as another driver or act of God (like lightning) and that they should be held blameless as a result.
+Third, they say the death was the result of an act of God.
+Intervening forces remove them from fault.
+Intervening forces might be another driver or lightning.
+They might use other means to show that they are blameless.

 What is the Value of Truck Accident Wrongful Death Claims?

 “What are wrongful death claims worth?”
-With truck accident disputes in Illinois, this is one of the most important questions because lawsuits take time and effort.
+This is an important questions because lawsuits take time and effort.
 Grieving families don’t want to go through the process if they don’t have to.
 It is completely understandable.
-Here are a few things to consider if you have lost a loved one and are trying to estimate the value of your claims:
+Consider these points if you lose a loved one.
+They will help you estimate the value of your claims.

-1. Did the person suffer prior to passing away?
+- Did the person suffer prior to passing away?
 Illinois allows plaintiffs to recover for the pain, suffering, grief, and agony before death.
-The defendant’s obligation for these damages does not extinguish when the person dies.
+Defendants are still on the hook after someone dies.

-2. How much did the loss cost you?
-Deaths create unexpected and significant expenses including but not limited funeral bills and burial costs.
-Also, the loved ones miss out on all of the income that the decedent would have made had he or she not died.
-In Illinois track accident lawsuits, you can recover for all of these and other out-of-pocket bills the tragedy created.
+- How much did the loss cost you?
+Deaths create unexpected and significant expenses.
+There is more than just funeral bills and burial costs.
+Loved ones miss out on the income that the decedent would have made.
+Illinois lets recover for all of these things.
+You can also get money for other bills the tragedy created.

-These simple questions shed light on what the value of a wrongful death claim in Illinois might be for a truck accident lawsuit.
-However, to get a tailored answer to your facts and circumstances, contact our office.
-Our attorneys are experienced and can help you estimate your potential recovery.
+These questions shed light on your wrongful death claim value.
+They are common in Illinois for truck accidents.
+To get a tailored answer to your facts, contact our office.
+Our attorneys are experienced.
+They can help you estimate your potential recovery.

 Sadly, even horrendous injuries are not the worst outcome of some truck accidents.
 Too many of these crashes involve the deaths of drivers and passengers.
 Here are some Illinois truck accident verdicts and settlements that involve fatalities.